Finding a Top Financial Advisor Firm in Phoenix, Arizona

 Windsor Capital Management primarily recommends individual fixed-income and equity securities, exchange-traded funds and closed-end mutual funds.
 Notably, tax efficiency is not a top priority for the firm when it’s investing its clients’ assets.
 The firm advises that its clients consult a tax professional regarding the investment of their assets.

 KeatsConnelly, also known as Keats, Connelly and Associates, LLC, is the largest cross-border wealth management firm in North America.
 The fee-only firm works with Canadians and Americans who live a cross-border lifestyle or are preparing to move to Canada from the U.S. or vice versa.
-The firm, which serves equal parts individuals and high-net-worth individuals, has a $300,000 account minimum.
+The firm, which serves equal parts individuals and high-net-worth individuals, has varying account minimums depending on the services to which you're subscribing.

-KeatsConnelly has six certified financial planners (CFPs), the most of any firm on this list.
-It also has three certified public accountants (CPAs), one certified financial consultant (CFC) and one certified senior advisor (CSA).
+KeatsConnelly has 15 advisors on staff, including eight certified financial planners (CFPs).
+It also has three certified public accountants (CPAs), one chartered financial analyst (CFA) and one certified financial consultant (CFC).

 KeatsConnelly was formed in 2009.
-It’s a subsidiary of Keats, Connelly and Associates, Inc., which is owned by Robert Keats, the firm’s founder and executive director, and Dale Walters, the firm’s former president and CEO.
+It’s a subsidiary of Keats, Connelly and Associates, Inc., which is owned by Robert Keats, the firm’s founder and chairman of the board, and Dale Walters, the firm’s former CEO.
 Keats, Connelly and Associates, Inc. transitioned its advisory business to KeatsConnnelly when it was formed.

 KeatsConnelly, which has cross-border tax and financial planning expertise, prides itself on the comprehensiveness of its investment management.
 The firm manages clients’ assets in Canada and the U.S., assists clients with moves from Canada to the U.S. and vice versa, provides planning services for a Canadian citizen living in the U.S. or a U.S. citizen living in Canada and offers U.S. and Canadian income tax preparation.
 The firm also provides planning services for cross-border business and trust structures.